 Game driving by day and by night, and walking safari.
 The camps here also offer boating and canoeing, as well as tiger-fish fishing.

 When to visit Lower Zambezi National Park

 Lower Zambezi is a classic dry-season reserve, with the game getting progressively better, the later you travel.
 June through to October sees large herds concentrate around the Zambezi.
 As the game viewing improves, the heat increases, with October the hottest month.
 Lower Zambezi’s main camps are shut from December through to April – we advise against trying to travel here during that period.

-The game inside the park is substantially better than the game outside the park boundary, (in the neighboring Chiawa Game Reserve).
-We therefore highly recommend that clients stay in camps inside the park, if at all possible, or at least in camps close to the park's entrance.
+Many clients rebook Lower Zambezi, choosing to return and stay for longer.
+We therefore recommend that clients stay for a minimum of three nights.
+The game inside the park is substantially better than the game outside the park boundary, (in the neighboring Chiawa Game Reserve) and so when it comes to choosing accommodation, we highly recommend that clients stay in camps inside the park, if at all possible, or at least in camps close to the park's entrance.